By Brian Michelsen

 Rising to 2,300 feet, Sonoma Mountain is a landmark of central and southern Sonoma County, visible for miles around the Santa Rosa Plain and Sonoma Valley.
-Having just opened in 2015, North Sonoma Mountain Regional Park and Open Space Preserve is the county's newest park and gives hikers regular access to the mountain's north face for the first time.
+Open since 2015, North Sonoma Mountain Regional Park and Open Space Preserve is one of the county's newest parks and gives hikers regular access to the mountain's north face for the first time.
 Trail options include a standout section of the Bay Area Ridge Trail, which connects to Jack London State Historic Park, and two shorter routes with equally stunning views of Wine Country peaks and valleys.

 This short, easy walk begins in the parking area on the North Sonoma Mountain Ridge Trail.